carbonpanda/carbonpanda.github.io/_posts/2018-12-02-replacing-water-heater-switch-with-sonoff.md

 # Using Sonoff Basic to control water heater

-The only water heater is installed in the guest bathroom.
-It is very troublesome to turn it on or off when I'm in the master room.
-In addition, it is annoying when I found out it is being turned off by someone when I am taking shower.
+The only water heater in the apartment is installed in the guest bathroom.
+Sometime It is very troublesome to turn it on or off when I'm in the master room.
 It will be nice if I can just ask Google Assistant or Siri to turn on the water heater for me.
-So this is the motivation for me to replace the old switch and automate it with a Sonoff Basic.
+Especially when I found out the water heater is not turn on right after I get into shower.
+So why not replace the old switch and automate it with a Sonoff Basic.

 The water heater has a max load of 7.5A.
 So it is within the 10A limit of Sonoff Basic.
 The build will be simple.
 The only troublesome part is replacing the wall switch box and the wiring.

-The existing wall switch consists of two 1 gang box.
+The existing wall switch consists of two 1-gang boxes.

 ![old wall switch](https://carbonpanda.github.io/images/old-wall-switch-box.jpeg)